-Nevertheless, this remark highlights the need for more careful consideration of moral hazard problems in future discussions about the conduct of monetary policy.
+Nevertheless, careful considerations of additional moral hazard problems temper our results on the margin but are unlikely to reverse them.
 Leverage does not always systematically increase when a central bank commits to an interest rate rule which responds to financial conditions, and if it does, then the increase does not always harm welfare.
-Within our model, monetary policy improves or worsens outcomes depending on wherwhether households or banks are the marginal pricer of capital.
+Within our model, monetary policy improves or worsens outcomes depending on whether households or banks are the marginal pricers of capital.
 More broadly, we hypothesize that honest moral hazard should not be a concern as long as monetary policy only lowers interest rates when capital is used inefficiently by the marginal pricer.
 When capital is efficiently used, lower rates tomorrow will cause the marginal pricers of capital to simply raise their valuations without changing their leverage substantially.
 If policymakers and economists believe that lower rates in bad times may still lead to excessive risk taking in good times, then they should examine forms of dishonest moral hazard.